Kreeblah/blikvm_pikvm_build/README.md

+# Notice

+My only computer that I needed a PiKVM device for died, so I no longer use this, and won't be maintaining it.

 # PiKVM OS Images for BliKVM hardware

 **Although this tooling uses the official PiKVM and BliKVM sources, the images produced should be considered unofficial and not endorsed by either the PiKVM or BliKVM teams.**